 - All non-swimmers, with or without a flotation device, in either pool must be within arm's reach of a guardian in the water.

-- Only feet first entries are allowed in the water less than 5 feet deep.
+- Only feet first entries are allowed in the water less than five feet.

 - Hands must enter the water first on all headfirst dives in water greater than a depth of 5 feet.